AndreaBaretta/FifoIPCBenchmark/README.md

 Contributions are appreciated, but please keep in mind that this benchmark specifically measures the latency of communication using shared memory FIFOs.

-Just open an issues or send a pull request.
+Just open an issue or send a pull request.

 <!-- ## [License](http://goldsborough.mit-license.org) -->
 ## License